 There’s nothing more impactful than seeing life cycles happen right in front of you!
-Whether you have each child grow their own sunflower or you bring in a chrysalis to the classroom, bringing life cycles into the classroom is a great learning experience.
+Whether you have each child grow their own sunflower or you bring in a chrysalis to the classroom, bringing this into the classroom is a great learning experience.
 You can even turn the experience into a field trip by visiting a local farm, butterfly house, or a pond where you can see tadpoles.

 If you’re unable to help your students see life cycles first-hand, you can also use videos and documentaries that highlight the life cycles of various plants and animals.
 One resource is the Florida Museum at the University of Florida which has a butterfly cam where students can view butterflies in various stages of their life cycles.

-- Read About Them
+- Read About Life Cycles

 Practice reading comprehension skills and add new words to your students’ vocabularies by reading about life cycles.
 Teaching reading skills is an essential part of any classroom.
 Yet, it can be challenging to find non-fiction topics that are engaging.
 Life cycle reading passages, like my set on ladybugs, frogs, butterflies, sunflowers, and ants, keep students interested as they read.
 Additionally, students can practice identifying the main idea and hone their comprehension skills.

 Dive into life cycles by forming a whole unit around your favorite life cycle.
 Include reading, writing, math, and science work on the life cycle in question.
 Use themed word problems, bulletin boards, and art projects to take it even further!

 For example, encourage students to make a diorama showing the habitat needs of frogs throughout their life cycle.
 Or, have students complete life cycle pennants for creating a fun bulletin board.

 When writing, children can learn a lot about any subject, including life cycles.
 From fiction to explanatory, and descriptive writing, there are plenty of areas to practice.
 Provide your students with writing prompts such as: